 - you remain eligible for insurance under this plan;

-	- we have received the extension requests prior to the expiry date of the existing policy issued by us; and
+- we have received the extension requests prior to the expiry date of the existing certificate issued by us; and

 - there has been no change between single or family coverage.

-	For policy extensions, no losses or expenses or benefits will be paid for any sickness or injury which first appeared, whether diagnosed or not, or for which treatment may or may not have been received prior to the effective date of the extension of coverage under this policy.
+For certificate extensions, no losses or expenses or benefits will be paid for any sickness or injury which first appeared, whether diagnosed or not, or for which treatment may or may not have been received prior to the effective date of the extension of coverage under this certificate.

 For a single applicant:

 - The premium rate is applicable to each day of coverage.